-Support Provided General Investment Incentives Regime Regional Investment Incentives Regime Large Scale Investment Incentives Regime Strategic Investment Incentives Regime VAT Exemptions Provided for all regions.
+Support Provided General Investment Incentives Regime Regional Investment Incentives Regime Priority Investment Incentives Regime Large Scale Investment Incentives Regime Strategic Investment Incentives Regime VAT Exemptions Provided for all regions.
 Provided for all regions.
 Provided for all regions.
 Provided for all regions.
+Provided for all regions.
 Customs Tax Exemptions Provided for all regions.
 Provided for all regions.
 Provided for all regions.
 Provided for all regions.
+Provided for all regions.
 Tax Deductions Provided for all regions.
 Provided for all regions.
 Provided for all regions.
+Provided for all regions.
 Social Security Premium Support (Employer Share) - Provided for all regions.
 Provided for all regions.
 Provided for all regions.
-Income Tax Withholding Deduction - Provided for investments in region 6.
+Provided for all regions.
+Income Tax Withholding Deduction Provided for investments in region 6.
 Provided for investments in region 6.
 Provided for investments in region 6.
-Social Security Premium Support (Employee Share) Provided for investments in region 6.
 Provided for investments in region 6.
 Provided for investments in region 6.
-Interest Rate Support - Provided for regions 3, 4, 5 and 6 within the scope of regional investment incentives. - Provided for regions 3, 4, 5 and 6 within the scope of regional investment incentives.
-Allocation of Land Provided for all regions.
+Social Security Premium Support (Employee Share) - Provided for investments in region 6.
+Provided for investments in region 6.
+Provided for investments in region 6.
+Provided for investments in region 6.
+Interest Rate Support Provided for regions 3, 4, 5 and 6 within the scope of regional investment incentives.
+Provided for regions 3, 4, 5, and 6 within the scope of regional investment incentives.
+Provided for regions 3, 4, 5 and 6 within the scope of regional investment incentives.
+Allocation of Land - Provided for all regions.
 Provided for all regions.
 Provided for all regions.
-VAT Returns Not provided. - Provided for the construction expenses of strategic investments with an investment amount of at least TL 500 million.
+Provided for all regions.
+VAT Returns Not provided.
+Provided for the construction expenses of strategic investments with an investment amount of at least TL 500m.